kalpana456/devops-aws-templates/cloudformation/basic-auth-over-s3/ubuntu/README.MD

 The name of the S3 bucket you want to protect - NOTE - the existing bucket policy will be over-written.
 Also, it should not have any slashes (/).
 - **S3BucketPath**
 The path within the bucket - NOTE - it should start with / and end with path name; ex. /path/env.
+- **UpdatePolicy**
+Determines whether the S3 Bucket Access Policy will be updated to allow this instance to access it.
+NOTE - if true, this bucket policy will be overwritten.

 ##### Instance Settings
 - **OperatorEmail**